 Recently there has been much discussion around the health benefits of coconut oil.
 However, these claims have yet to be substantiated.
 Coconut oil is largely comprised of saturated fat (~90%).
 Foods high in this type of fat increase our risk of heart disease by increasing our LDL cholesterol.
 The National Heart Foundation advises against the use of coconut oil for this reason.
 Until there is overwhelming evidence supporting some of the alleged benefits of coconut oil it is best used sparingly or not at all.

-Palm oil not only wreaks havoc on the environment, it also damages our arteries.
+Palm oil not only wreaks havoc on the environment, but it also damages our arteries.
 It is typically found in baked goods and fast foods.
-Palm oil is best-avoided, full stop – the orangutans in Malaysia and Indonesia as well as your arteries will be grateful.
+Palm oil is best-avoided, full stop – the orangutans in Malaysia and Indonesia, as well as your arteries, will be grateful.

 Butter vs. Margarine

 This debate has raged for years.
 However, the evidence strongly favours margarine over butter.
 That’s because butter contains almost 50% saturated fat, yet margarine contains a maximum of 20%.
 The notion that margarine is full of nasty trans-fats is simply not true.
 In fact, the levels of trans-fats in Australian margarines are kept to a minimum.
 Nevertheless, if you’re not completely sold, check out the range of olive oil-based spreads now available in supermarkets.